Italian War of 1542–1546: Danish-Norwegian participation

 Emperor Charles V's refusal to recognize Christian of Holstein as King of Denmark and Norway, led to the Danish-French alliance in 1541.
 Denmark-Norway declared war on the Netherlands, at that time under Charles's rule.
 Denmark-Norway, were to blockade The Sound and the Belt to Dutch shipping, and a Danish contingent joined the Franco-Cleves army, which invaded Brabant in July.
-Additionally fleet of 26 Danish vessels patrolled the North Sea.
+Additionally a fleet of 26 Danish vessels patrolled the North Sea.
 After a failed attempt by Hamburg to mediate between the belligerents, a Danish fleet of 40 ships and 10.000 men, set sail for the Walcheren.
 Yet this fleet would be scattered by a storm.
 In the Holsteinian-Imperial border, Johann Rantzau prevented an invasion from Germany.

 A peace treaty was signed, between Denmark-Norway and the Holy Roman Empire, in 1544 at Speyer; Charles acknowledged Christian III as king of Denmark and Norway and free passage through the Sound (Øresund) was ensured.